-The USRDS maintains several databases to describe kidney disease in the United States (U.S.).
+The USRDS uses several data sources to describe pre-ESRD kidney disease in the United States (U.S.), through obtaining data on diagnoses, demographic characteristics, health care procedures, prescription drug plan participation, and filled prescriptions.
 Data on the non-institutionalized, general population were obtained from the National Health and Nutrition Examination Survey (NHANES) and the Behavioral Risk Factor Surveillance System (BRFSS).
-For patients with CKD, acute kidney injury (AKI), and related comorbidities, data on diagnoses, demographic characteristics, health care procedures, prescription drug plan participation, and filled prescriptions were obtained from the standard Centers for Medicare and Medicaid Services (CMS) Medicare 5 percent sample claims files, beneficiary summary files, and Part D plan characteristics, premiums, and events files.
-Patients in the 5 percent files were matched to the USRDS ESRD databases to obtain the date of first service, which was used as the starting date of ESRD.
+For patients with CKD, acute kidney injury (AKI) and related comorbidities, data from three health care systems were used: the standard Centers for Medicare and Medicaid Services (CMS) Medicare 5% sample, the Clinformatics[TM] Data Mart Database of people with commercial health insurance plans as obtained from OptumInsight, and the Veterans Administration.